JardaMartan/in-room-control/README.md

 </Event>
 ```

 The web server runs on TCP port 5000.
-In order to instruct the codec to send In-Room Control events to the web server following command needs to be entered in Codec CLI (accessible via SSH):
+In order to instruct the codec to send In-Room Control events to the web server, the following command needs to be entered in Codec CLI (accessible via SSH):
 `xCommand HttpFeedback register FeedbackSlot: slot_number ServerUrl: "http://raspberry_ip_address_or_hostname:5000/codec" Expression: "/event/UserInterface/Extensions/Widget"`
 **Example**:
 `xCommand HttpFeedback register FeedbackSlot: 1 ServerUrl: "http://192.168.21.129:5000/codec" Expression: "/event/UserInterface/Extensions/Widget"`

 `fill_set_widget.py` uses codec API to change the widget status.
-For example it can set a slider position, switch state or actual temperature indicator.
+For example it can set a slider position, switch ON/OFF state or current temperature indicator.
 Parameters are:
 `-c codec_ip` - codec IP address or hostname
 `-u username` - user name defined on codec, the user has to have "In-room" permissions enabled
 `-p password` - user's password